apify/apify-docs/content/academy/web_scraping_for_beginners.md

 ## [](#next) Next up

-The course begins with a small bit of theory and moves into some realistic and practical examples of collecting data from the most popular websites on the internet using your browser console.
+The course begins with a small bit of theory and moves into some realistic and practical examples of extracting data from the most popular websites on the internet using your browser console.
 So [let's get to it!]({{@link web_scraping_for_beginners/introduction.md}})

 > If you already have experience with HTML, CSS, and browser DevTools, feel free to skip to the [Basics of crawling]({{@link web_scraping_for_beginners/crawling.md}}) section.